Mehta (village)

-Mehta is a village and gram panchayat in Ghansor tehsil, Seoni district, in the Indian state of Madhya Pradesh.
+Mehta (/hi/) is a village and gram panchayat in Ghansor tehsil, Seoni district, in the Indian state of Madhya Pradesh.
 It is approximately 11 km from Ghansor headquarters and 89 km from the district headquarters of Seoni.
 The village sits along the main road connecting Lakhnadon and Mandla which is madhya pradesh state highway 33(MP SH 33).

 Geography

 With a total geographical area of around 609.6 hectares (6.10 km²), Mehta is located in the central Indian Satpura region, within the forest–agriculture transition zone.
 The terrain includes fields, small forest patches, and the broader Satpura–Mahadeo range ecosystem characteristic of the Seoni district.

 Demographics

 According to the 2011 Census of India, Mehta is home to about 1,966 people living in 458 households.
 There are around 941 women for every 1,000 men in the village.
 About 14% of the population are young children aged 0 to 6, and among them, there are roughly 923 girls for every 1,000 boys.

 The village has a literacy rate of 72.42%, which is higher than the average in the Seoni district (around 62–63%).
 Breaking it down by gender, about 78.42% of men and 66.06% of women in Mehta can read and write.

 In total, 854 residents were employed in work activities, with 81.1% engaged in main work (more than six months of employment), including 213 cultivators and 252 agricultural labourers.